langjam/jam0001/KerLang/README.md

 # KerLang

 KerLang is an innovative programming language built with love <3 for the [Langjam0001](https://github.com/langjam/jam0001).
-It features a state of the art compiler named "The Glorious KerLang Compiler" (also known as *the Glorious Ker-Lann Compiler* but who cares ?) and a first-class support for comment-oriented programming
+It features a state of the art compiler named "The Glorious KerLang Compiler" (also known as *the Glorious Ker-Lann Compiler* but who cares ?) and a first-class support for comment-oriented programming.

 ## What on Earth is *comment-oriented programming* ?